mkem114/SOFTENG-702-Android-Cursor/README.md

 ## For developers

-Install the library `cursor' by importing it using New -> Import Module and selecting the cursor module in master
+Install the library `cursor` by importing it using New -> Import Module and selecting the cursor module in master

 ## Customization

 You want to extend the current Activity using the Cursor Activity class.
 This class allows your view to use the cursor.
 You can bind to onSensorChanged's super method to listen to sensor changes.

-- setCursorSensitivity(CursorSensitivity sensitivity) - sets the current cursor's sensitivity
+- `setCursorSensitivity(CursorSensitivity sensitivity)` - sets the current cursor's sensitivity
-- setVolUpTogglesSensitivity(boolean togglesSensitivity) - Set what vol up button does.
+- `setVolUpTogglesSensitivity(boolean togglesSensitivity)` - Set what vol up button does.
 Currently either toggles cursor sensitivity or switches cursor
-- toggleNextCursorSensitivity() - toggles to the next cursor's preset sensitivity
+- `toggleNextCursorSensitivity()` - toggles to the next cursor's preset sensitivity
-- toggleNextCursor() - cycles between different cursor appearances
+- `toggleNextCursor()` - cycles between different cursor appearances
-- simulateTouchMove() - simulate a touch move event on the current position
+- `simulateTouchMove()` - simulate a touch move event on the current position
-- simulateTouchDown() - simulate a touch down event on the current position
+- `simulateTouchDown()` - simulate a touch down event on the current position
-- simulateTouchUp() - simulate a touch release event on the current position
+- `simulateTouchUp()` - simulate a touch release event on the current position

 See FindFood for an example of a complete app that has our library imported